Skip to main content

 Telegram Integration

 This guide walks through connecting an AI agent to Telegram via the Pai Provider system.
-Once configured, users can chat with the agent directly in Telegram, and the agent can send messages, photos, and documents.
+There are two patterns:

 How it works

-Telegram integration in Pai uses the Provider Proxy (sidecar) to intercept and credential-inject all calls to api.telegram.org:
+Telegram integration uses the Provider Proxy sidecar to intercept all calls to api.telegram.org and inject the real bot token transparently:

 v